samuelowino/swift-code-lab/README.md

 Swift introduces advanced values that are not found in C or Objective-C such as **tuples**. *Tuples are used to pass around groupings of values.* You can use tuples to return multiple values from a function as a single **compund value*.

+Swift also introduces the use of Optional types which handle absence of values.

+Swift is type safe, which means you can catch errors early in your code.

+### Constants and Variables
+Constants and variables associate a name with a value such *welcomeMsg = "Hello Joseph" or numberOfUsers = 1000* The value of a constant cannot be changed once it is set while a variable to be changed.

 ## Swift Reference Types(Classes) Vs Value Types(Structures and Enumerations)